skinzdb/kuai/README.md

 # kuai
 3D Game Engine.

+To use the engine, you can simply copy the `pykuai.cp310-win_amd64.pyd` file into your directory and import it with `from pykuai import *`.

 ## Build

 This project uses CMake as its build system.
 To build kuai from scratch, follow these steps: